iremreform/EE-Dashboard/README.md

 - `/admin/submissions/[id]/pdf` generates a private, non-cacheable branded PDF with report fields, uploaded photos, and the guest signature, and records the export in `audit_events`.
 - `/driver/complete?report=...` lets the submitting active driver append notes immediately after submit; `/driver/reports` and `/driver/reports/[id]` let active drivers revisit their own locked reports and append follow-up notes.
 - `/api/driver/reservations` lets active drivers look up Supabase reservations for delivery/pickup auto-fill.
 - Broad client-side RLS policies are intentionally not used; application data access stays behind protected Next.js server routes/actions using `SUPABASE_SECRET_KEY`.
-The application boundary has been audited, but live Supabase RLS/database grants and Storage policies must still be reviewed in the Supabase dashboard before production launch.
+The application boundary and live Supabase configuration were reviewed on July 16, 2026: all app tables have RLS enabled with no public policies, `anon`/`authenticated` object privileges were revoked, future `postgres` defaults were hardened, private Storage buckets have no broad object policies, Postgres SSL is enforced, and external direct database access is blocked by network restrictions.

 ## Routes (implemented)